jcaillon/3P/NEXT_RELEASE_NOTES.md

 - #185 : Remove the custom syntax highlight checkbox from the options page
 - #181 : open the files in the propath on "Go to definition"
 - #186 : Parsing problem with preprocessed variables like `{&_proparse_ prolint-nowarn(noundo)}`
+- #171 : indentation problem caused by the parser

 **Notes regarding cutom syntax themes :**